What is Make a Meal of It?

 Why is it needed?

 Last year we conducted a community survey and found that there are many people who would like to know more about making the most of their food, and reducing waste.
-The location and opening times of Transition Cafe make it difficult for some people to get to the cafe and find out more about this topic, so now we can come to you (you’re still very welcome to visit the cafe of course!)
+The location and opening times of Transition Cafe made it difficult for some people to get to the cafe and find out more about this topic, so now we can come to you.
 We know from our own experience that it takes time and effort to change the way we think about and use food.
 By adapting the way we shop, store and cook food we can all reduce food waste.

 We were delighted to be a Food Waste Solutions winner in the EU Refresh contest.
 The expert jury recognised the replicability of our project, they said, ‘This grassroots initiative implements food waste reduction as an integrated part of a larger sustainability concept including behavior changes and building new community structures.’
 The Refresh project has conducted a number of studies about food waste, with the results available on the Refresh website.

 Uneaten food is a waste of the land, energy, water and other resources that are required in production, packaging, storage and transportation.
 In addition, food disposed in landfill releases damaging greenhouse gases.
 As the global population grows and climate change affects crops and harvests we all need to take responsibility for our use of food.